0xHunterr/Security-Notes/web-appsec/Web Hacking Reconnaissance.md

 ## Automation

-Once you have a solid understanding of how to conduct recon on a target, you can try to leverage recon platforms like \[Nuclei]\(https://github.com/projectdiscovery/ nuclei/) or [Intrigue Core](https://github.com/intrigueio/intrigue-core/) to make your recon process more efficient.
-But when you’re starting out, I recommend that you do recon manually with individual tools or write your own automated recon scripts to learn about the process for Bash Script tutorial visit \[\[Bash Scripting]]
+Once you have a solid understanding of how to conduct recon on a target, you can try to leverage recon platforms like [Nuclei](https://github.com/projectdiscovery/ nuclei/) or [Intrigue Core](https://github.com/intrigueio/intrigue-core/) to make your recon process more efficient.
+But when you’re starting out, I recommend that you do recon manually with individual tools or write your own automated recon scripts to learn about the process for Bash Script tutorial visit [[Bash Scripting]]